Cube structures of the universal minimal system, nilsystems and applications

 As a byproduct, we give an alternative definition of the regionally proximal relations in terms of algebraic objects, that extends similar definitions in the case of systems of order $d$ introduced in \cite{Donoso_enveloping_systems_orderd:2014} and developed in \cite{Qiu_Zhao_topnilpotent_enveloping_nil:2022}.
-The precise definitions of the algebraic objects mentioned below are given in \cref{sec:univ_system} for the definition of $M$, $J(M)$, \cref{def:tau_commutator} for that of $ \Gtau{d+1}$ and \cref{sec:applic_RP} for the definition of $D$.
+The precise definitions of the algebraic objects mentioned below are given later.
+More precisely, see \cref{sec:univ_system} for the definition of $M$, $J(M)$, \cref{def:tau_commutator} for that of $ \Gtau{d+1}$ and \cref{sec:applic_RP} for the definition of $D$.

 \begin{theorem*}[\cref{lemma: Rdis_is_RPd}] Let $(X,\Z)$ be a minimal topological dynamical system and let $d\geq 1$ be an integer.
-Then $\RP^{[d]}(X)=\{(x,vgdx): v\in J(M), g\in \Gtau{d+1},d\in D, x\in X\}.$ \end{theorem*}
+Then $\RP^{[d]}(X)=\{(x,vghx): v\in J(M), g\in \Gtau{d+1},h\in D, x\in X\}.$ \end{theorem*}